BaM-Robotics/2025-2026Log/README.md

 ## 8/26/25 Sec Day of Preseason!

 Aryaa says the tension imbalance in the sides of the drivetrain are NOT an issue and should not be worried about.

+nikka and joshua questioned the use of gears if we have 4 motors and 4 wheels.. aryaa refuses to further elaborate.